We know that nonverbal communication is the most powerful way to communicate because it is the type of communication we use the most daily.

 There can be no words without images.— Aristotle

 Visual forms of communication grab the attention of today’s audiences.
-Graphic representations such as diagrams, charts, tables, illustrations, and photographs not only catch the eye; they draw the viewer into the information being presented.
+Graphic representations such as diagrams, charts, tables, illustrations, and photographs not only catch the eye; they draw the viewer into the presented information.

 Corporate communication departments that took advantage of this visual revolution early on are today’s leaders in the communication field.
 They saw this “explosion in images” coming and jumped aboard.